Scottish housing advice: coronavirus (COVID-19)

 There is no longer a ban on evictions

-Each area of Scotland is in Level 2 or lower.
+Scotland has moved beyond level 0.
 There is no eviction ban in areas that are in Level 2 or lower.

 Your landlord still needs to follow the right process to evict you.

 Landlords must serve valid notices on tenants.
-Due to coronavirus there are some changes to the eviction process still in place until the end of September 2021:
+Due to coronavirus, there are some changes to the eviction process still in place until 31 March 2022:

 notices have longer notice periods.
 This can be up to six months depending on the ground